q231950/the-stubborn-network/README.md

-# StubbornNetwork
+# The Stubborn Network

-A description of this package.
+A Swifty clean stubbing machine.